 Your child is probably more stressed than you think.
-In a recent survey, only 2%-5% of parents rated their child's stress as extreme, while 14% of tweens (and 28% of teens) said that they worry "a lot."
+In a survey of parents, only 2%-5% of them rated their child's stress as extreme, while 14% of tweens (and 28% of teens) said that they worry "a lot."
 Try to manage your child's extracurriculars so that they're not overloaded, make sure they have a little down time just to themselves, and be careful not to overexpose your child to adult worries like money troubles.
 If you think your child is stressed, talk to him or encourage him to talk to another adult such as an aunt or uncle.

 To help your child combat unhealthy ideas about body image, start with yourself.
 Every time you talk about dieting or criticize your own body, you send a negative message to your child.
 Instead of stressing weight, stress being healthy and strong.
 And expose media myths by pointing out how magazine photos are styled and altered to an impossible standard.

 Talk to your tween about dating before they start.
 Kids mature at different paces, so one tween might be more interested in dating than another of the same age.
 They may have questions about dating or sex in general as well as questions about their own feelings.
 Try to answer questions calmly and without judgment, even if it makes you uncomfortable.
 Frequent, open communication helps kids learn about healthy relationships and make smarter choices about sex.

 Almost 54% of teen boys and girls have sent inappropriately sexual messages via text message.
 Don't assume your child won't learn about "sexting" -- talk to them first, ask what they've heard about it, and explain why it's inappropriate and what the consequences can be -- like suspension from school and even police involvement.

 Safe Internet Use